StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 ```

 Notice the structure to each line.
 To create a **variable** in python, use the following pattern:
 <span style="color:blue">variable_name</span> = <span style="color:red">value</span>.
 The equal sign in Python means something a little different than what you're used to in math.
-By saying <code>my_name = "Jack"</code>, I'm assigning  "Jack" to the variable my_name. **Remember that the equal sign assigns variables in Python** Variable names have a few rules.
+By saying <code>my_name = "Jack"</code>, I'm assigning  "Jack" to the variable my_name.
+You could imagine a box labled `my_name` that we put the word, "Jack" into.

+**Remember that the equal sign assigns variables in Python** Variable names have a few rules.
 First, you can't have spaces in a variable name.
 So, you _can't_ do this:

 ```python
 First Name = "Diwakar"